TGadaleta/NationalParkPlanner/README.md

 #### Phase 3: Implementation
 1. EJS Structure:

-    View for homepage
+    View for each page
-2.
-3. JavaScript Functionality:
+2. JavaScript Functionality:

+    API and backed coding to handle routes and passing of data to each view.

+3. CSS Styling

+    Referenced Chat-GPT for basic styling design

 #### Phase 4: Testing and Refinement

 1. Initial Testing:

-    Tested each core function separately, including ship placement, player guess handling, and the computer’s guess algorithm.

-    Debugged issues related to the computer’s guessing, ensuring it didn’t make redundant moves or miss opportunities to sink ships.
+    Make sure a trip could be created and that favorite parks could be added correctly.

-2. User Testing
+2. Editing Testing

-    Needed to make the players grid unclickable so that the games logic worked correctly.
+    Make sure a user, trip and favorite parks could be edited.

 #### Phase 5: Documentation and Deployment
 1. Documentation:

-    Added comments throughout the JavaScript code to explain the functionality of key sections, especially the intelligent computer move algorithm.
+    Updated ERD and Route Table to reflect final project implementation.

-    Wrote this README file to guide users through the game’s setup and explain the development process in detail.
+    Wrote this README file to guide users through the explination of the development process in detail.

 2. Deployment: